KarthikeyanSevugamurthy/EI_2024-2025/Excerise-2/README.md

 M

-Output:
+-Output:

-Rover is at (1, 3) facing East.
+-Rover is at (1, 3) facing East.
 Rover encountered obstacles at:
 (2, 2)